 Benny Freeman is the William J. (Bill) Murray, Jr. Endowed Chair in Engineering at The University of Texas at Austin.
-He is a professor of Chemical Engineering and has been a faculty member for 30 years.
+He is a professor of Chemical Engineering and has been a faculty member for 32 years.
 He completed graduate training in Chemical Engineering at the University of California, Berkeley, earning a Ph.D. in 1988.
 In 1988 and 1989, he was a postdoctoral fellow at the Ecole Supérieure de Physique et de Chimie Industrielles de la Ville de Paris (ESPCI), Laboratoire Physico-Chimie Structurale et Macromoléculaire in Paris, France.
 Dr. Freeman’s research is in polymer science and engineering and, more specifically, in mass transport of small molecules in solid polymers.
-During 2017-18 he directed 15 Ph.D. students, 1 postdoctoral fellows and 4 visiting scientist performing fundamental research in gas and liquid separations using polymer membranes and barrier packaging.
+He currently directs or co-directs 21 Ph.D. students, 2 postdoctoral fellows and 1 visiting scientist performing fundamental research in gas and liquid separations using polymer membranes and barrier packaging.
 His research group focuses on structure/property correlation development for desalination and gas separation membrane materials, such as new materials for water/ion separation, hydrogen separation, natural gas purification, and carbon capture.
 His group also studies reactive barrier packaging materials and new materials for improving fouling resistance and permeation performance of liquid separation membranes.

 Education and Training:

 - North Carolina State University, Chemical Engineering, B.S., 1983

 - University of California, Berkeley, Chemical Engineering, Ph.D., 1988

 - Ecole Supérieure de Physique et de Chimie Industrielles de la Ville de Paris, Polymer Physics, NSF/NATO, Postdoctoral Fellow, 1988-1989